Overview: The Pioneer

 remain On until you turn it back Off.
 When the unit is On you can select between

-features a "flap-face" front panel with Detachable Face Security.
+This unit features Detachable Face Security.
 If the front

 panel is not detached from the head unit within five seconds of turning off the